-- All above mentioned requirements apply both to the principal applicant and to possible subcontractors.
+- All the above-mentioned requirements apply both to the principal applicant and to possible subcontractors.

 - If subcontractors are being used the funding rules of Horizon Europe must be followed (the best value for money and no conflict of interest).

 - Applicant’s turnover or average magnitude of the business in years 2018 – 2021 (where available) plus a forecast for the project timeframe (2022-2025) was on average at least the value of the proposed FSTP project grant.
-Financial reports that would include P&L, balance sheet and cash flow shall be attached to the application.
+Financial reports that would include P&L, balance sheet, and cash flow will be asked prior to the grant agreement.
 The profit and loss calculation tool can be used for evaluating the applicant’s financial situation.
-OR if the applicant concerned is a new company or entrepreneur, the applicant shall submit the information (the latest balance sheet, a business plan and a statement from the bank) on the basis of which the financial resources can be verified plus a forecast for the project time frame (2023-2025).
-Reports shall be attached to the application.

-- Statement of outstanding taxes and certificates of pension and social security contributions shall be attached to the application.
+- Statement of outstanding taxes and certificates of pension and social security contributions.

 Additional Eligibility Criteria